 2. Once you identify these possible triggers give some thought about why they are threatening, is it like this all the time or are there some times when it doesn't have to be like this?

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.

 About Jonathan Hutchins

-I am a Consultant Clinical Psychologist who can offer help to change your life.
+I am a Consultant Clinical Psychologist who can offer skype or telephone sessions to help to change your life.
 I provide a confidential and empathic space to help people to address and overcome their concerns.
 I have extensive training and experience in Cognitive Behavioural Therapy (CBT) and I am a Consultant on Eye Movement Desensitisation and Reprocessing Therapy (EMDR).
-Using these two approaches I have helped many people t… Read more
+Using these two approac… Read more

 Located in St Albans.

 To book an appointment, please get in contact: